onlysumitg/qsql/README.md

-# qsql

-Q SQL: IBM I - SQL client
+# qsql: SQL client for IBM I

 Its a brower based SQL client for IBM I.